slyfoxza/CreepWrap/README.md

 ## Building from source

-Currently, CreepWrap is known to successfully build using the [MinGW-w64](http://mingw-w64.sourceforge.net/) toolchain (installed via [Cygwin](http://cygwin.com)), as well as Microsoft Visual C++ 2010 Express (built from the command line using MSBuild).
-Only 64-bit builds of CreepWrap have been tested.
+Currently, CreepWrap is known to successfully build using the [MinGW-w64](http://mingw-w64.sourceforge.net/) toolchain (installed via [Cygwin](http://cygwin.com)), as well as Microsoft Visual C++ 2010 Express (built from the command line using MSBuild, although building from the IDE should also work).

 ### MinGW-w64